Digichem-Project/digichem-core/doc/quick reference/source/installation.rst

 .. note::
 	Installation only ever needs to be performed once (for each user).
 Updates to Silico will be become available automatically without the need to reinstall.

 Installation should be near instantaneous.
-Once complete, a message will be printed:
+Once complete, the following message will be printed:

 .. code-block:: console